MS-sketch/Network-Scanner/README.md

 python main_win.py
 ```

+## Building The Application
+To build the application follow the steps
+1. Bulding For Windows

 ## Usage
 The Application has a simple UI consisting of the following buttons with their corresponding features.